Careers360 Logo

 • Dedicate 3-4 hours daily for self-study from the NCERT books for NEET.
 Read line by line from the textbook and make notes.

-• For at least 2 hours, try to solve the NEET previous year question papers to understand the pattern and level of questions.
+• Try to practice with the NEET previous year question papers daily to understand the pattern and level of questions.

 Class 12 appearing students often have the question of how to complete NEET syllabus on time can follow this daily study schedule.
 They can manage both their NEET and board exam preparation: